I started this

 super zoom sporting an excellent performance 2.5mm stereo mic level

-stereo sound videos were made using my custom Stereo-Surround mics
+1080i stereo sound videos were made using my custom Stereo-Surround

-and uploaded to YouTube into the GuySonicStudios home page using
+mics and uploaded to YouTube into the GuySonicStudios home page.

 audible artifacts.
-How easily these effects on the audio is heard
+How easily these effects are audible depends

 ALC seems a less common dual mono type.
 This uses two independent